carceneaux/arsano.ninja/content/post/veeam-plugin-for-vcd-wit-sso.md

 ]
 +++

-With the release of Veeam Backup & Replication version 10 [around the corner](https://go.veeam.com/v10), it's only fitting that we get some added goodness with a new version of the [Veeam Plugin for vCloud Director (vCD)](https://github.com/VeeamHub/veeam-plugin-for-vcd)!
+With the release of Veeam Backup & Replication version 10 [around the corner](https://go.veeam.com/v10), it's only fitting that we get some added goodness with a new version of the [Veeam Plugin for vCloud Director (vCD)](https://github.com/VeeamHub/veeam-plugin-for-vcd).
+I'm happy to announce that a new version of the plugin is available today!

 New features of the plugin include: